andreasnymark/kirby-webfinger/README.md

 This enables the Mastodon endpoint.

-## Custom setup/multiple setup
+## Custom/multiple setup

-This can be used in combination with basic setup.
+Custom setup can be used in combination with basic setup.
 The Mastodon endpoint is default if used.
 Otherwise the first in `webfinger.resources` will be default.

 Test your endpoints with `example.com/.well-known/webfinger?resource=acct:first@example.social`